Oxygen Deficiency and Vision Impairment: What Happens to Our Body and Brain During Air Travel

 “Although for a healthy person, a passenger or a pilot, such changes are practically not noticeable.
 But for a person who has health problems or even a common cold, aviation hypoxia can worsen the lack of oxygen and significantly affect cognitive abilities,” notes Hinkelbein.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York

-In any case, lack of oxygen has another obvious effect on the brain - it causes fatigue.
+In any case, the lack of oxygen has another obvious effect on the brain - it simply causes fatigue.

-However, if you manage to stay awake and wait for the crew to dim the lights in the cabin, you may feel another effect of low atmospheric pressure.
+However, if you manage to stay awake and wait for the crew to dim the lights in the cabin, you can feel other effects of low atmospheric pressure.

 Human vision deteriorates by 5-10% already at an altitude of 1,5 km.
 The reason is that the photoreceptor cells in the retina, thanks to which we are able to see in the dark, cannot function properly without sufficient oxygen.

 Air travel confuses our other senses as well.

 Low atmospheric pressure and dry air reduce the sensitivity of our taste buds to salty and sweet foods by about 30%.

 A study commissioned by Lufthansa showed that the spicy flavors in tomato sauce are better savored on flight.